sjoerdvanBommel/threeveloper/README.md

 npm run build
 ```

 2. The build output will be available in the `build` directory.
+To preview the result, run `npm run preview`.
 3. You can deploy the contents of the build directory to any static hosting provider or server of your choice.

 ## 📂 Folder Structure

 The project follows a folder structure that separates different concerns for better organization and maintainability:

+- 📁 `src/clients`: Manages API calls to the backend.
+- 📁 `src/components`: Contains re-usable UI components used in multiple routes or other components.
+- 📁 `src/e2e`: Holds all end-to-end tests.
+These tests are saved in a separate directory as they are not directly tied to a specific file.
 - 📁 `src/routes`: Contains the routes used by the application.
-API routes are in the `src/routes/api` directory.
+API routes are located in the `src/routes/api` directory.
-- 📁 `src/components`: Contains all re-usable UI components which are used in multiple routes or other components.
-- 📁 `src/clients`: Manages the API calls to the backend (or, in some cases, external services).
 - 📁 `src/services`: Contains reusable functions and logic used in the backend.
 - 📁 `src/stores`: Stores global reactive state used throughout the application.
+- 📁 `src/test`: Contains files used for testing purposes, such as the MSW configuration.
+This folder does not contain actual tests.
-- 📁 `src/utils`: Stores additional utility functions used in both front-end and back-end.
+- 📁 `src/utils`: Stores additional utility functions and types used in both the front-end and back-end.

 ## 📋 Prerequisites